solana-program/program-metadata/README.md

 You can also use the program metadata program as a multisig.
 All commands in the CLI can also be exported as transactions in various formats using the `--export` flag.
-For updating a metadata account of a program that is managed by a Squads multisig you need to create a buffe first and then export a transaction that you can then import and sign in Squads or any other multisig of your choosing.
+For updating a metadata account of a program that is managed by a Squads multisig you need to create a buffer first and then export a transaction that you can then import and sign in Squads or any other multisig of your choosing.

 1. Transfer the program authority to the squad using the squads dashboard [here](https://app.squads.so/squads)
 2. Create the buffer account and transfer ownership to the squad